sabio-engineering/cookbook-dvelp/product-org/interfaces/README.md

 The responsibilities of the PMM can be found [here](../roles/product-marketing-manager).

+## Professional Services
+The Product Team is responsible for providing the Professional Services and delivery teams with the relevant material and support help facilitate client implementation.
+As follows:

+* Changelogs
+* Feature updates
+* Technical Documentation
+* Training courses
+* Proposed commercial packages
+* Pricing calculators
+* Cheatsheets

 ## Sales & Account Management
 The Product team interfaces with the Sales & Account Management organisation and is responsible for providing them with: